If you’ve ever been at home and heard your toilet flush when no one is in the bathroom, it can be quite unnerving.

 If you tried all of these solutions and the ghost flushing is still happening, it’s highly recommended that you get the help of a qualified plumber.
 Contact our team, who can fix your appointment with one of our professional residential plumbers.
 They can thoroughly examine the plumbing system in and around your toilet to provide tailored suggestions to fix your problem.

 Plumbing Issue?
 We’ve Got the Solution.
-Call Clover Services Today.
+Call Clover Contracting Today.

 This issue can be annoying and if you don’t fix it it can cause costly plumbing issues in the long run.
 As we mentioned in this article, you can successfully stop the flushing in your toilet by understanding the causes and using the steps to prevent or fix it.